aparkening/tea_shopper/PROCESS.md

 			[General description?]
       [Ordering and selection text in single module/method]

-			The teas below are ordered by type and then cheapest to most expensive.
+			"The teas below are ordered alphabetically.
-			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it.
+			Type a specific tea name to learn more about its flavors, steeping instructions, description, and where to buy it."

 	-> Specific tea view
 		[Tea object]
 		- Title (w/ tea type)
 		- Tea shop (w/ url)
-		- Price per oz (w/ in stock)
+		- Price per oz (w/ stock)
 		- Flavors
 		- Steep instructions
 		- Number of infusions (if exist)